Liam Kitching: Forest Green Rovers

 Kitching signed with Forest Green Rovers in July 2019 on a three-year contract for an undisclosed fee.
-He made his debut for Forest Green Rovers as a substitute in their 1–1 League Two draw away to Walsall, before making his first start on 13 August 2020 in a penalties victory over Charlton Athletic following a 0–0 in the EFL Cup, in which Kitching conceded a missed penalty.
+He made his debut for Forest Green Rovers as a substitute in their 1–1 League Two draw away to Walsall, before making his first start on 13 August 2020 in a penalty shoot-out victory over Charlton Athletic following a 0–0 draw in the EFL Cup, in which Kitching conceded a missed penalty in normal time.
 He appeared in 29 of Forest Green Rovers' 36 league matches across the truncated 2019–20 season.

 Barnsley

 On 5 January 2021, Kitching signed for Championship club Barnsley on a four-year deal for an undisclosed fee believed to be in the region of £600,000.
-He scored his first goal for the club on 13 September 2022 in a 1-1 draw against Port Vale.
+He scored his first goal for the club on 13 September 2022 in a 1–1 draw against Port Vale.

+Coventry City

+On 1 September 2023, Kitching transferred to Championship side Coventry City.
+On 14 February 2024, he scored his first goal for Coventry, a stoppage-time equaliser in a 2–2 draw against Plymouth Argyle.
+On 1 April, he scored two own goals in a 2–1 home loss to Cardiff City.

 Style of play

 Kitching can play as a centre-back or as a left-back.